-- 3.3.1.1 All doors, except those which should be permanently closed at sea, should be capable of being opened and closed by hand locally,3 from both sides of the doors, with the ship listed to either side. - 3.3.1.2 For passenger ships, the angle of list at which operation by hand should be possible is 15° or 20° if the ship is allowed to heel up to 20° during intermediate stages of flooding. - 3.3.1.3 For cargo ships, the angle of list at which operation by hand should be possible is 30°.
+3.3.1.1 All doors, except those which should be permanently closed at sea, should be capable

+- of being opened and closed by hand (and by power, where applicable) locally from both sides of the doors, with the ship listed to either side. - 3.3.1.2 For passenger ships, the angle of list at which operation by hand should be possible is 15 degrees.